azinkey/bootigniter/README.md

 /app/config/database.php
 ```

 ##Step 2.)
-UPDATE .htaccess RewriteBase
-change directory name where your bootigniter package installed on server root

-##Step 3.)
 Configure Your BootIgniter Package
 configurations like "Base Site URL", "language" etc..

 ```bash
 /app/config/config.php
 ```

-Copyleft
+License
 ===

-Bootigniter is fully open source and is GPL friendly.
+Available for use under the [MIT] (https://opensource.org/licenses/MIT) License.
+It Means Bootigniter is fully open source and is GPL friendly.
 You can use it for commercial projects, open source projects, or really after download, its Your.